rushsteve1/trash-d/README.md

 **ONLY LINUX AND BSD ARE CURRENTLY SUPPORTED!**

-Windows won't work at all, and MacOS probably won't either.
+Windows won't work at all, ~~and MacOS probably won't either~~ (see note below).
 Any POSIX and FreeDesktop compliant system should work fine.
 For rarer *NIXs like Solaris or AIX, you're on your own though.
 PRs for expanding support are very welcome!

 You can install a pre-built statically-linked version (`x86_64-linux`) from the [GitHub releases page](https://github.com/rushsteve1/trash-d/releases)

+**MacOS Note:** As of v18 MacOS is semi-supported.
+It builds and passes all tests on MacOS 13.1 (and likely will on most earlier versions too).
+However it still uses the FreeDesktop trash bin which is not "native" to MacOS.
+Contributions to improve this would be appreciated!

 I gave a brief informal talk about this project and D at [DoomConf 2021](https://doomconf.netlify.app/)